 1. Avoid Purchased Lists

 Have you ever reacted to growing your list by a million potential customers in no time?
-Did you buy “targeted leads” that are sold for a few bucks.
+Do not buy “targeted leads” that are sold for a few dollars.

 If yes, there you would already make a difference with your emails deliverability.

-Because purchased lists are bombed and waiting to devastate your reputation as a sender.
+Because purchased lists are not 100% clean and it will devastate your reputation as a sender.

 If you still buy emails lists, STOP NOW.